Clarity Insolvency

 Debt Management Plan (DMP)

-An informal agreement with your creditors to repay your debts at a rate you can afford, all through one monthly payment.
+A debt management plan, also known as a DMP, is an informal agreement with your creditors to repay your debts at a rate you can afford, all through one monthly payment.

 • Single monthly payment based on your budget